 Plotting Your Editorial Calendar

-Before tackling today's task we strongly recommend you read today's resource post from Stephanie Eddy on Setting Goals in 4 Easy Steps.
+Before tackling the task for Day 8 we strongly recommend you read this resource post from Stephanie Eddy on Setting (and Achieving) Goals in 4 Easy Steps.
 Go ahead... we'll wait...

 Ok... goal post read?
 Now it's time to start writing your goals down and putting them into action.